gramener/gramex-guide/cache/README.md

         size: 1000000000   # Allow ~1GB of data in the cache
 ```

-Disk caches are based on the
-[diskcache](http://www.grantjenks.com/docs/diskcache/) library.
-When the size
-limit is reached, the oldest items are discarded.

-Redis cache allows multiple gramex instances to cache objects in a Redis instance.
-This requires
-[Redis 5.0 or later](https://redis.io/) to be running. `redis` cache is an implementation of
-[approximate LRU](https://redis.io/topics/lru-cache).
-When the size limit is reached, the oldest
-items are discarded.
-However, the size limit is set for redis instance and not for a specific DB.
-Hence avoid using same redis instance for caching and other uses.

 By default, Gramex provides a cache called `memory` that has a 500 MB in-memory
 cache based on [cachetools](http://pythonhosted.org/cachetools/).
 When the size
 limit is reached, the least recently used items are discarded.
 This cache is